f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

       prompted to update the client please click the :guilabel:`Remind me later` button to skip updating the version installed in your lab environment

 #.
-By default the Postman clients requires verification of SSL/TLS Certificates
+By default, the Postman client requires verification of SSL/TLS Certificates
    to a public Root Certificate Authority.
-By default BIG-IP, and many other, devices use a Self-Signed Certificate for SSL/TLS connections.
-To allow connections with Self-Signed Certificates we need to modify the default settings of Postman.
+However, by default, BIG-IP and many other devices use a self-signed certificate for SSL/TLS connections.
+To allow connections with self-signed certificates we need to modify the default settings of Postman.

-   - Open the Postman Settings windows by click :menuselection:`File --> Settings`:
+   - Open the Postman Settings windows by clicking :menuselection:`File --> Settings`:

      |image89|